DirectEmployers/UI-Framework/README.rst

 Version 2 of the UI Framework is now in place.
 This version:

 - adds support for Bootstrap 2.2.1
-- depricates the 16 column grid in favor of the bootstrap 12 column grid
+- deprecates the 16 column grid in favor of Bootstrap's 12 column grid
 - reduces the number of @import actions to reduce css load time

 Documentation is still in its infancy.
 Please contact Jason Sole with any questions: jason@directemplpoyersfoundation.org.